GenRockeR/freeradius/README.md

 * vlan (e.g. prod)
 * vlan.user (e.g. prod.user1)

-devices (MACs) per user can not be blacklisted, they should just be removed from the list of MACs
+devices (MACs) per user can not be blacklisted, they should just be removed from the list of MACs.
+This is rationalized as either a device is 'bad' and needs to be removed OR the user is using a device and the user should be blacklisted until the problem is resolved

 # configuration